 While a few lenders may have specific hardship loans, most people use a regular personal loan to cover costs during a hardship situation.
 Some common places to get a personal loan include:

-• Nonprofit lenders, which are usually run by community or faith-based organizations.
-For example, the Jewish Free Loan Organization offers zero-interest, zero-fee loans to struggling families in a few California counties.
+Nonprofit lenders, which are usually run by community or faith-based organizations.
+For example, the Jewish Free Loan Association offers loans to struggling families in a few California counties.
 You can search for programs like this in your local area.

 Employer-based hardship loan programs will usually have different qualifying criteria and a different application process.
-Talk to an HR representative at your company about how to apply if you are interested in this type of loan and your company offers one.
+Talk to an HR representative at your company about how to apply if you're interested in this type of loan and your company offers one.

 How long does approval and funding take?